pentestdave/bash-scripting/README.md

 ## Arrays

 An array is just like a variable, but instead allowing use to store just one variable, a group of variable (variables that belongs to each other) can be stored and accessed in an indexed and predictable manner.
+[More about arrays](https://linuxconfig.org/how-to-use-arrays-in-bash-script)

 ```bash
 # Array of numbers